leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/BookmarkPlugin/Bookmarks.md

 ![](images/BookmarksFilter.png)

-The list of Bookmarks displayed can be filtered by clicking the Filter button ![view-filter.png](../icons/view-filter.png) in the toolbar of the Bookmark Window.
+<a name="filter-dialog"></a>The list of Bookmarks displayed can be filtered by clicking
+the Filter button ![view-filter.png](../icons/view-filter.png) in the toolbar of the Bookmark Window.
 The displayed bookmarks will correspond to the selected checkboxes in the *Bookmark Filter* dialog.